P versus NP problem: Problems in NP not known to be in P or NP-complete

 to factor an n-bit integer.
 The best known quantum algorithm for this problem, Shor's algorithm, runs in polynomial time, although this does not indicate where the problem lies with respect to non-quantum complexity classes.

-Does P mean "easy"?
+Comparison of P with "easy" problems

 The graph shows the running time vs. problem size for a knapsack problem of a state-of-the-art, specialized algorithm.
 The quadratic fit suggests that the algorithmic complexity of the problem is O((log(n))^{2}).

 All of the above discussion has assumed that P means "easy" and "not in P" means "difficult", an assumption known as Cobham's thesis.
 It is a common assumption in complexity theory; but there are caveats.